ericmann/sessionz/README.md

 ## Credits

 The middleware implementation is inspired heavily by the request middleware stack presented by [the Slim Framework](https://www.slimframework.com/).

-The default encryption implementation featured by the `EncryptionHandler` is borrowed from an example in [the PHP documentation](http://php.net/manual/en/class.sessionhandler.php) on session management.

 [travis-image]: https://travis-ci.org/ericmann/sessionz.svg?branch=master
 [travis-url]: https://travis-ci.org/ericmann/sessionz